 Comparison Matrix: Novaa Laser vs LED Pad

-Every premium investment deserves transparent, side-by-side clarity.
-The following comparison isolates the engineering variables relevant to deep tendon therapy—so you can see exactly what you're getting and why it matters for your recovery goals:
+The following side-by-side comparison isolates the engineering variables relevant to deep tendon therapy—so you can see exactly what you're getting and why it matters for your recovery goals.

 | Parameter | Novaa Extra-Strength Laser | LED Pad (e.g., Novaa Light Pad) |